Skincare 101: Acne and Probiotics

 Probiotics For Fungal Acne

-Fungal acne is a type of acne that is caused by, as the name would suggest, fungus.
-Your skin's microbiome consists of good and bad bacteria, and can also contain yeast and fungus.
+Fungal acne is a type of acne that is caused by fungus.
+Your skin's microbiome consists of good and bad bacteria and can also contain yeast and fungus.
 When a hair follicle becomes irritated or damaged it becomes inflamed which in turns allows germs to cause an infection.
 This infection can lead to an overgrowth of the fungus which then produce the symptoms of fungal acne.

 AMPERNA Probiotic Progress